-If you need help with a federal agency, my office may be able to help resolve a problem or get you the information you need.
-While we cannot guarantee you a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.
+If you need help with a federal agency, my office may be able to help or get you the information you need.
+While we cannot guarantee a favorable outcome, we will do our best to help you receive a fair and timely response.
 The Privacy Act of 1974 (5 U.S.C. § 552a) requires that Members of Congress, or their staff, have written authorization before they can obtain information about an individual's case.

 Please read the following before submitting your request: